kaushik-yashhh/Virtual-Mouse/README.md

 # Virtual-Mouse
 This project implements a virtual gesture-controlled mouse using a webcam, Mediapipe, and OpenCV.
 The application tracks hand gestures in real-time, allowing you to control your computer’s cursor and perform mouse actions like clicking, dragging, and scrolling, without touching a physical mouse.

+Check README.MD for detailed description of the project.